DexRay: A Simple, yet Effective Deep Learning Approach to Android Malware Detection based on Image Representation of Bytecode: Study Results

 \subsection{\textbf{RQ2:} How effective is \approachname in detecting new Android malware?}

-Time decay~\cite{tesseract} or model ageing~\cite{8806731} refers to the situation when the performance of ML classifiers drops after they are tested on new samples~\cite{10.1145/3372297.3417291}.
+Time decay~\citep{tesseract} and model ageing~\citep{8806731} refer to the situation when the performance of ML classifiers drops after they are tested on new samples.
+Previous works have shown that this situation is common with state of the art approaches~\citep{10.1145/3372297.3417291,Allix2016:emse}.
 In this section, we aim to assess how does model ageing affect the performance of \approachname.
-Specifically, we investigate if \approachname can detect new malware when all the samples in its training set are older than the samples in its test set---a setting that Tesseract authors called \emph{Temporally consistent}~\cite{tesseract}.
+Specifically, we investigate if \approachname can detect new malware when all the samples in its training set are older than the samples in its test set---a setting that Tesseract authors called \emph{Temporally consistent}~\citep{tesseract}.
 To this end, we split our dataset into two parts based on the date specified in the DEX file of the apps.
 The apps from 2019 are used to train and tune the hyper-parameters of the model, and the apps from 2020 are used for the test.
 The training and validation datasets consist of \num{113951} and \num{28488} apps respectively (i.e., 80\% and 20\% of 2019 dataset).
 As for the test dataset, it contains \num{16364} malware and benign apps from 2020.
 We report our results on Table~\ref{tab:eval_time}.

 We notice that \approachname detects new malware apps with a high detection rate.
 Specifically, it achieves detection scores of 0.97, 0.97, 0.98, 0.98 for Accuracy, Precision, Recall, and F1-score respectively.
-Compared to its effectiveness reported in RQ1 in Section~\ref{sec:evaluation_rq1}, we notice that \approachname has reported higher Recall in this Temporally consistent experiment.
+Compared to its effectiveness reported in RQ1 in Section~\ref{sec:evaluation_rq1}, we notice that \approachname has reported higher Recall in this {\em Temporally consistent} experiment.
 This result could be explained by the composition of the malware in the training and test set.
 Indeed, malicious patterns in the test apps have been learned during the training that contains a representative set of Android malware from January to December 2019.
 The high performance of \approachname on new Android apps demonstrates its ability to generalise and its robustness against model ageing.

 In this experiment, it is not possible to use the 10-times Hold-out technique because we only have one model trained on apps from 2019 and tested on new apps from 2020.
 To conduct an in-depth evaluation of the detection capabilities of this model, we also examine the receiver operating characteristic (ROC) curve.
 The ROC curve shows the impact of varying the threshold of the positive class on the performance of the classifier.
 It can be generated by plotting the true positive rate (TPR) against the false positive rate (FPR).
 We present in Figure~\ref{fig:roc_dexray_drebin} the ROC curve of our model.